 The river’s mouth is a good place to find guitarfish, croakers, and even small sharks.
 The rocky area around the south lifeguard tower is a good spot as well.
 Most surf-fishers have good luck with Carolina rigs and sandworms.
 Kayak fishing is a bit challenging as the bluffs overlooking the beach make launching difficult.
 Try launching at either the extreme north or extreme south end.
 Early spring is the best fishing time.
 Afterward, the water fills with swimmers.

 Everyone likes hunting for buried treasure.
 To launch your adventure, all you need is a GPS-enabled device and a bit of geocache swag.
 Look for the small boxes and bins that are buried under the sand or concealed among the rocks.
 Replace the existing prize, which is usually something like a pencil eraser, with a new one, sign the register, and move on to the next spot.
 Geocaching is an interactive way to explore the park with the whole family during your RV vacation.

 Enjoying the Views at Bluff Overlook

 The cliffs are about eight stories tall near the Cardiff State Beach and San Elijo State Beach line.
 A wooden staircase goes from the top of the bluffs to the sand below.
-There’s also a ramp.
+There’s also an ADA-accessible ramp.
 The ocean here is good for swimming and surfing.
-There is also a serene meditation area at the top of the bluffs.
+You can also find a serene meditation area at the top of the bluffs.
 Indian guru Paramahansa Yogananda founded the 17-acre Self-Realization Fellowship Hermitage Grounds here in 1937.
 Make sure you pack your camera in the RV before leaving so you can share the beauty with those who could not make the trip.